Constantino/flashifi-uniswap-v4-rehypothecation-hook/README.md

 The ReHypothecation Hook enables liquidity providers to deposit their assets into yield-generating vaults (ERC4626) while simultaneously providing Just-in-Time (JIT) liquidity to Uniswap v4 pools.
 This creates a novel mechanism where idle liquidity earns yield while being available for trading.

+## No partner integrations

+## Inspiration

+This project was inspired by the [OpenZeppelin RehypothecationHook implementation](https://github.com/OpenZeppelin/uniswap-hooks/pull/84/files), but has been reimagined and implemented to align with FlashiFi's thesis.

 ## Overview

 The ReHypothecation Hook implements a sophisticated liquidity management system that: